mayerrobert/jmurmel/murmel-langref.md

 ### (setq symbol value...) -> last-value

-Updates the value of the given global or local symbols which must be already defined.
+`setq` updates the value of the given global or local symbols which must be already defined.

     (define a nil)